-Mac OS X Lion brings a subtle new window animation, it’s so subtle that many people probably won’t even notice it, but it displays any time a new window is created.
-It’s better seen than described (the above screenshot only captures so much), but basically the new window grows to full sized version out of a microscopic version of itself, seemingly appearing out of nowhere.
+The latest versions of Mac OS X bring a subtle new window animation, it’s so subtle that many people probably won’t even notice it, but it displays any time a new window is created.
+It’s better seen than described (the attached screenshot only captures so much), but basically the new window grows to full sized version out of a microscopic version of itself, seemingly appearing out of nowhere.

-It all happens very quickly, but like everything else that gets changed with a new version of an OS, some people don’t lik it, and other users are noting that it makes Lion feel slower than Snow Leopard – considering it lasts only a millisecond I disagree, but I can understand both concerns so we’ll go ahead and show you how to disable it.
+It all happens very quickly, but like everything else that gets changed with a new version of an OS, some people don’t like it, and other users are noting that it makes OS X feel slower than prior versions of the OS – considering it lasts only a millisecond I disagree for new Macs, but with older Mac models it can make things appear sluggish and thus we can understand both concerns, and we’ll go ahead and show you how to disable the animations yourself.

 defaults write NSGlobalDomain NSAutomaticWindowAnimationsEnabled -bool NO

 You’ll have to relaunch any currently running apps to have the changes take effect.
 That includes the Finder, so you may want to run the DIY utility to quit all applications and follow it up with a ‘killall Finder’ command to relaunch the OS X Finder as well.

 Re-Enable Window Animations in OS X